2019 AOM Midwifery Research Grant Recipients

 The AOM is pleased to announce a third successful year of the Midwifery Research Grants program!
 Congratulations to Emma Seager, Erica Elderhorst and Andrea Robertson whose projects support client-centred care and the growing landscape of midwife-led research.

-Erica is currently pursuing her MSc in Health Research Methodology at McMaster University under the supervision of Dr. Liz Darling and is a Fellow Member of the McMaster Midwifery Research Centre.
-Erica also works as a Registered Midwife in Hamilton, ON.
+Erica Elderhorst is currently pursuing her MSc in Health Research Methodology at McMaster University under the supervision of Dr. Liz Darling and is a fellow member of the McMaster Midwifery Research Centre.
+Elderhorst also works as a registered midwife in Hamilton, Ontario.
 The objective of this study is to determine the feasibility of a full-scale randomized controlled trial to understand how sodium bicarbonate consumed as a hydration drink in labour may impact birth outcomes.

-Emma is a midwife at Access Midwives in Hamilton and a MSc student in the Health Science Education program at McMaster University.
-With mentorship provided by Dr. Liz Darling, her retrospective chart review will explore the relationship between cervical dilation on hospital admission and subsequent outcomes, and evaluate the effects of an early labour home assessment.
+Emma Seager is a midwife at Access Midwives in Hamilton and an MSc student in the Health Science Education program at McMaster University.
+With mentorship provided by Dr. Liz Darling, her retrospective chart review will explore the relationship between cervical dilation on hospital admission and subsequent outcomes and will evaluate the effects of an early labour home assessment.
 This project will contribute to our understanding of best practices to support spontaneous vaginal birth.